-A possible issue of this activity definition is the difficulty to estimate beforehand the level of activity of a model.
+A possible issue of this activity definition is the difficulty in estimating beforehand the level of activity of a model.
 Nothing guarantees that fewer possible cell states involve fewer different configurations during the simulation.
 The only simple way to be sure of a model activity is to simulate it, and to detect it using ad hoc algorithms.

-Concerning cellular automata implemented through Hashlife:
+Concerning CA implemented through Hashlife:

 - What is activity in this context?
 An activity configuration consists of a configuration of active and inactive cells. - Why use it?
-Focusing on occurrence of new patterns allows reducing the number of computations in models where new occurrences are not so frequent. - How to define it?
+Focusing on the occurrence of new patterns allows a reduction in the number of computations in models where new occurrences are not so frequent. - How to define it?
 It is the frequency of occurrence of new configurations of cells which have not been already computed. - Where to use it?
-In the implementation of simulators of cellular automata models. - When to use it?
+In the implementation of simulators of CA models. - When to use it?
 When tracking pattern activity enables better performances than classical methods (depends on the model simulated).

-4 Activity in Living Systems
+4. Activity in living systems

-Within the context of biology and ecology, the answer to the question of activity leads - at first glance-to this simple and definitive response: "activity is anything but death".
-Thus, any biological object can be considered as active if it is alive...
-But things are not so simple.
-Let us consider some sub-cellular parts such as mitochondria, ribosome, cell nucleus, endoplasmic reticulum...
-Is a mitochondria alive?
-No, a mitochondria is a cellular organelle; a structure which can produce some energetic compounds (ATP) using sugar and oxygen (respiration).
-It's a kind of machine dedicated to chemical energetic transformations.
-Is it active?
+Within the context of biology and ecology, the answer to the question of activity leads, at first glance, to this simple and definitive response: 'activity is anything but death'.
+Thus, any biological object can be considered as active if it is alive, but things are not so simple.
+Let us consider some sub-cellular parts such as mitochondria, ribosomes, cell nuclei, endoplasmic reticulum, etc. Are mitochondria alive?
+No, mitochondria are cellular organelles, structures which can produce some energetic compounds (ATP) using sugar and oxygen (respiration).
+They are a kind of machine dedicated to chemical energetic transformations.
+Are they active?
 Yes.

 The notion of function also has to be considered.
-A biological system is the locus of a set of functions and, sometimes, the number of functions can be reduced, altered, in case of malfunctioning (nutrient deficiencies, pathologies...).
-In addition, some functions are involved into $homeostasis^3$ which aims at maintaining other vital functions.
-Regarding functions, the "active" status could be linked to the ability to maintain at least one expected function.
-But maintaining alive is much more complicated.
+A biological system is the locus of a set of functions and, sometimes, the number of functions can be reduced, altered, in the case of malfunctioning (nutrient deficiencies, pathologies, etc.).
+In addition, some functions are involved in homeostasis (a property of living systems, which regulate their internal environment and tend to maintain a stable milieu interieur, sensu Claude Bernard) which aims at maintaining other vital functions.
+Regarding functions, the 'active' status could be linked to the ability to maintain at least one expected function.
+However, maintaining the alive state is much more complicated.

 Finally, the definition of activity in this context seems strongly connected to the dialectical concept of life and death.
-However, it is not our goal to attempt to give a definition of life (yet, scientists cannot agree on an absolute definition).
-Modeling and simulation of biological systems can lead to one of these two situations:
+However, it is not our goal to attempt to give a definition of life (scientists cannot yet agree on an absolute definition).
+Modeling and simulation of biological systems can lead to one of the following two situations:

 - 1. The system we are interested in is of sub-cellular type.
-In such conditions, the system is supposed to be encapsulated into one -or more- living cells.
-The structure "cell" is then considered alive as long as the system is active. - 2.
+In such conditions, the system is supposed to be encapsulated into one, or more, living cells.
+The structure 'cell' is then considered alive as long as the system is active. - 2.
 The system is composed of one or more cells.
 This system is active as long as one cell at least is alive, which does not mean that the system itself is still alive.

-Hence, we can see that defining a biological system activity depends on the aggregation level at which the model is defined (sub-cellular, cellular, tissue, organ, organism, population...)
+Hence, we can see that defining a biological system activity depends on the aggregation level at which the model is defined (sub-cellular, cellular, tissue, organ, organism, population, etc.).

-4.1 Activity Definition
+4.2.
+Activity definition